Make the most out of your stay at Pembroke Kilkenny and explore our beautiful hometown

 The third and longest cycle route, the South Kilkenny Cycle Route, is 110km.
 The planned route starts at Thomastown and passes through Inistioge, New Ross, Kilmacow, Piltown, Knocktopher and ends in Thomastown.
 This route is still in the planning phase.

-Bike rental in Kilkenny
+Cycling Tours & Bike Rental in Kilkenny

 - By car